shadowsocks/shadowsocks-go/README.md

 **Please develop on the latest develop branch if you want to send pull request.**

 # What's new
-* Reconstruct this project, finish the job in ss-local and ss-remote
+* Reconstruct this project
 * Bug fix and stability improvement
 * Redesign the interface for easy extension
-* Add more features for easy monitor of shadowsocks
+* New features for shadowsocks-go user

 # Install